 Our growth in righteousness happens largely by association with other ‘less than perfect’ humans; we are being perfected by the imperfections of others.
 As life is hurtful, people interact with hurting people.
 Rather than the hurts adversely affecting us causing a bad reaction, and the root of bitterness growing, the Bible teaches we are to pray for and bless those who cause us distress – this is responding in the opposite spirit (Prov 25:21,22; Mt 5:44; Lk 6:27,28, 23:34; Rom 12:14-21).
 The devil wants to keep us in the bondage of a mental prison, emphasising the actions of others.
 We have little control over the treatment received but we do over our reactions.
 The closer and more intimate we are to a person the more vulnerable and hurtful is any conflict.
 As “A person’s enemies are often those in their immediate family”, this gives many opportunities for the old selfish nature to be put to death and prove the Lordship and victory of Christ in our daily life (Mt 10:36).
 The Bible warns against giving the enemy a foothold, instead advising to deal with any negative situations promptly (Eph 4:26,27).

-I holding a grudge or offence against someone?
+I holding a grudge or offense against someone?
 In Jesus name leave the baggage of the past behind

 Bring your hurts to the cross for healing